kovdan01/llvm-project/llvm/docs/PointerAuth.md

 The `value` argument is the signed pointer value to be authenticated.

-The `ptrauth` call operand bundle describes the signing schema that was used to generate the signed value in a target-specific way..
+The `ptrauth` call operand bundle describes the signing schema that was used to generate the signed value in a target-specific way.

 ##### Semantics:

-The '`llvm.ptrauth.auth`' intrinsic implements the `auth`_ operation.
+The '`llvm.ptrauth.auth`' intrinsic implements the `auth` operation.
 It returns a raw pointer value.
 If `value` does not have a correct signature for the signing schema, the intrinsic traps in a target-specific way.